shageenthsandrakumar/Project-Euler/problem_2/README.md

   * The total is calculated using floating-point numbers.
 Since the sum of integers must be an integer, the line `sum = round(sum)` corrects any minor floating-point errors.
   * The result printed is the exact integer sum: **$4613732$**.

-### Efficiency

-1. It avoids the standard, slower recursive definition of Fibonacci numbers.
-2. It avoids iterating through **all** Fibonacci numbers, only calculating every third one (the even terms).
+- **Efficiency:** It avoids the standard, slower recursive definition of Fibonacci numbers.
+It avoids iterating through **all** Fibonacci numbers, only calculating every third one (the even terms).
-3. It doesn't require pre-calculating the index $N$ via logarithms, instead finding the limit naturally through the loop condition.

 -----
 ## Output